 Obsessive Compulsive Personality Disorder (OCPD) - Easily Confused with OCD

 Obsessive Compulsive Personality Disorder is sometimes mistaken for OCD.
 While the names are confusingly similar, the disorders are quite different.
-OCD is an anxiety disorder; by contrast, OCPD is a personality disorder.
+OCPD is a personality disorder, whereas OCD is not.

 OCPD, which involves a preoccupation with orderliness, perfectionism and control in virtually every part of an individual’s life, is usually identified in early adulthood.
 People with OCPD may spend an extraordinary amount of time cleaning their homes because they want them to be immaculate.
 They may keep their closets extremely orderly and aligned and may become annoyed if their orderliness is disturbed.
 Rather than being anxious about this, however, they see their behavior and thoughts as being OK.